 My name is Marta Jendrzejewska, I have worked as a psychologist and cognitive behavioural psychotherapist for over 18 years.
 I am registered with the British Association of Behavioural and Cognitive Psychotherapies (BABCP), the Psychology Board – Australian Health Practitioners Regulation Agency and the British Psychological Society.

 I first qualified as a psychologist in Australia, initially working in a forensic setting within the private sector, facilitating groups and individual therapy, working with depression and anxiety, offending behaviour and addictions.

 I went on to work in addictions in a residential program for adolescents and as a psychologist in the Victorian education system for a group of primary schools, working with challenging behaviours and developmental disorders.

-Since coming to the U.K. 12 years ago, I initially worked in the NHS in an adult community psychiatric setting.
+Since coming to the U.K. over 15 years ago, I worked in the NHS in an adult community psychiatric setting.
 I have a special interest in exposure work, as well as personality disorder and early intervention with severe and enduring mental illness, trauma and psychosis.

 My clinical approach is based on evidence based models and practice.
-I an trained in and primarily work from Cognitive Behavioural, Dialectical Behaviour and Schema Therapy frameworks as well incorporating Mindfulness and Acceptance Commitment Therapy into my work, as I recognise that flexibility in therapeutic styles can benefit patients.
-I am also trained in EMDR (Eye Movement and Desensitisation Reprocessing) approach for trauma and anxiety, and specific cognitive behavioural protocols for eating disorders (CBT-E).
+I am trained in and primarily work from Cognitive Behavioural, Dialectical Behaviour and Schema Therapy frameworks as well incorporating Mindfulness and Acceptance Commitment Therapy into my work, as I recognise that flexibility in therapeutic styles can benefit patients.
+I am also trained in EMDR (Eye Movement and Desensitisation Reprocessing), an approach for trauma and anxiety, and specific cognitive behavioural protocols for eating disorders (CBT-E).